mitradranirban/fontrapak-flatpak/README.md

 # Fontra Pak Flatpak
 Note: This repository is going to deprecated in favour of official fontra flatpak repository

-To install from the official flatpak source of fontra type the following command in your termunal
+To install from the official flatpak source of fontra type the following command in your terminal

 `flatpak install --from https://fontra.github.io/fontra-flatpak/xyz. fontra.FontraPak. flatpakref`